chevcast/shotgun/README.md

         options.verbose == true; // true
     };

-Despite `verbose` not being defined as part of the `options` property, it is still accessible if provided by the user.
-It will just be optional and won't undergo any validation.
+Despite `verbose` not being defined as part of the `options` property of the command module, it is still accessible if provided by the user.
+It will just be optional, won't undergo any validation, and won't show up in that command modules help information.

 ### Defined Command Options